happy5214/competitions-cup/README.rst

 The goal of this package is to provide high-quality models of knockout cup competitions.

-The first version will include simple single-elimination cups for numbers of teams that are powers of two (4, 8, 16, etc.).
+This first version includes simple single-elimination cups for numbers of teams that are powers of two (4, 8, 16, etc.).

 .. image:: https://travis-ci.org/happy5214/competitions-cup.svg?branch=master